ianhomer/try-jest/README.md

   - if you haven't been correcting lint errors in your editor then push will be rejected
 - Refactor code
-- Repeat with all tests that should fail
+- Repeat create all tests that you can think that should fail for your specification

 ![TDD](images/tdd.png)